Awards & Recognition

 2015 and 2016 | General Motors Honors MFG CSC with Quality Excellence Award

-MFG Composites Systems Company (CSC) received General Motors' Quality Excellence Award two years running.
-The award recognizes top-performing suppliers that have met or exceeded GM’s very stringent set of quality performance criteria and have achieved the cross-functional support of the entire GM organization.
+For the second consecutive year, MFG Composites Systems Company (CSC) received the General Motors’ Quality Excellence Award.
+The award recognizes top-performing suppliers that met or exceeded GM’s stringent set of quality performance criteria and have achieved the cross-functional support of the entire GM organization.
+There are 13 specific quality requirements in which the recognized suppliers must show above standard performance including zero defects in parts and components delivered.

 2012, 2014, 2015 | MFG Texas is Repeat Winner of PACCAR Quality Award